 The heavenly Father and the liberated sons of God joined the heavenly family and entered into joyful and voluntary brotherly service for their fellow men with intelligent worship of God the Father.

-Jesus was trying to use many terms to describe the Kingdom, but often it was not successful.
+Jesus tried to use many terms to describe the Kingdom, but often it was not successful.
 He used parables to explain what the kingdom, king, and subjects were.
-He often used words such as children of God, a family of God, a brotherhood of men, friends of God, Father’s fold, Father’s service, Father’s will, a fellowship of the faithful believers, and liberated sons of God.
+He often used words such as children of God, a family of God, a brotherhood of men, friends of God, Father’s fold, Father’s service, Father’s will, a fellowship of faithful believers, and liberated sons of God.

 Unfortunately, it was hard for his apostles to grasp the idea of the Spiritual Kingdom because they were waiting for a military Jewish Messiah who would take over the king’s throne and establish the kingdom of power and glory over the land.